-I will try to post more contemporary architectural sketches on the blog (promise!) but as I was recently looking through my travel sketchbooks from last year’s trip I just feel compelled to share with you all (again) some sketching that I did where I was totally in the groove.. eye saw, hand drew and the brain understood how the building was put together as the other two were doing their thing together…
+I was recently looking through my travel sketchbooks from last year’s trip I just feel compelled to share with you all (again) some sketching that I did where I was totally in the groove.. eye saw, hand drew and the brain understood how the building was put together as the other two were doing their thing together.

-(these sketches are also found on the UK sketches page)
+These sketches are also found in the Trip 2010 articles.

 There is a double beat, then [the Doric Order] wheels round.
 Another double beat: it turns, enters the towers – it disappears.
 Then out it marches from the near side of each tower, marches forward till it is returned as a formal entry with steps inside and a flourish of arms above. (summerson, The classical Language of Architecture, 1991, pag.
 71)